Pammal: Demographics

 According to 2011 Census, Pammal had a population of 75,870, of which 37,971 were men and 37,899 were women.
 Out of the total population, 73.16% are Hindus, 13.02% are Muslims, 12.09% are Christians, 0.04% are Sikhs, 0.01% are Buddhists, 0.16% are Jains, 0.02% are of other category and 0.80% are not stated.

 History

-During the late Chola period (9th to 12th century AD) the area belonged to the Churathur Nadu, named after Thiruchuram, the modern Trisulam village near Pallavaram.
+During the late Chola period (9th to 12th century CE) the area belonged to the Churathur Nadu, named after Thiruchuram, the modern Trisulam village near Pallavaram.
 The Churathur Nadu extended from Tambaram in the south to Adambakkam and Alandur in the north and included Pammal, Pallavaram, and Thiruneermalai.

 Inscriptions at Thiruneermalai refer to certain merchants from Pammal, showing that this village near Pallavaram existed even then.

 Neighbourhoods

 Pammal is made up of many communities and townships: